Lake Erie Fishing

 Lake Erie Walleye Fishing

 Lake Erie has been called the Walleye capitol of the world since the early 80's for a good reason.
-The great hatches of the 80's and 90's have left thousands of huge marble eyes swimming the deeper waters of the central basin.
-Back in 2003 we had an enormous hatch of 50 million more walleye that are now close to the 5 pound mark this year.
-Lake Erie is stuffed full with approximately 1300 fish per acre which is why Lake Erie fishing draws so many anglers each year to the Cleveland fishing region.
+The great hatch of the 2003 have left thousands of huge marble eyes swimming the deeper waters of the central basin.
+Hatches of 2015,18,19 and 20 are enormous hatches.
+Lake Erie is stuffed full with approximately 1900 fish per acre which is why Lake Erie fishing draws so many anglers each year to the Cleveland fishing region.

 Return to the dock with a cooler full of yellow perch like this means a couple things, one is that you had a successful day of Lake Erie charter fishing for yellow perch and two is that somebody better heat the oil up because there is definitely going to be a neighborhood fish fry this weekend.